 It also resulted in a short story with typos and grammatical errors and wasn’t as well crafted and tight as I would have liked.
-Twenty-six years later, it took me several months to rework Both Sides for Tall And True.
+Twenty-six years later, it took me several months to rework Both Sides to share on Tall And True.
 And even then, I made further edits before publishing it as an ebook.

 In a foreword I wrote for the Mini Style Guide by Denise O’Hagan (Black Quill Press 2018), I quoted Kurt Vonnegut’s advice for writers:

 Be a good editor.
 The Universe needs more good editors, God knows.’

 Being a good editor as a writer is important.
 But a key writing lesson I’ve learned from reworking Both Sides is to allow yourself time.
 Lots of time!

 © 2020 Robert Fairhead